fiches-me/cpes/misc/debate1.md

 - Emphasize the fact that we are already in it.
 Ethics is on the way, critics is pessimistic.
 - Need research, as a geopolitical concern.
 We can't be behind another time.
 - Freedom to decide what you can do with your body -> out of physical boundaries.

+> [!WARNING]
+> Medicine isn't our whole subject.
+While you can restore capabilities, they will always focus on the newly-created ones.